arian153/AnimationProject/README.md

 Project/Source/..

 ## Build and Recompile
 This framework build using visual studio 2019 and c++17, also it depends on win32 and DirectX11.
-Use solution file to recompile, rebuild it.
+Use vs solution file to recompile, rebuild it.

 ## Execution
 Execute Animation-Project.exe in "Bin/Release/Animation-Project.exe"